Ajinkya-25/Ajinkya-25/README.md

 ###

-<p align="left">My name is Ajinkya and I'm an AI/ML Engineer & Robotics Enthusiast, from India.</p>
+<p align="left">My name is Ajinkya and I'm an Engineer & Tech Enthusiast, from India.</p>

 ###